Blackbolt-25/Blackbolt-25/README.md

 - 👋 Hi, I’m @Blackbolt-25
-- 👀 I’m interested in Competitive Programming and A.I
+- 👀 I’m interested in Competitive Programming.
-- 🌱 I’m currently learning A.I coz C.P is something mind numbing

 <!---
 Blackbolt-25/Blackbolt-25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.